qbart/gaia/README.md

 Tasks are implemented in the following order: `doing`, `rejected`, `todo`.

 When starting a task, all `docs` are concatenated into single prompt followed by task name and description.
+When rate limit is hit, wait step switches to 5 minute window.

 Happy burning tokens! :fire:

+:warning: API based usage is not recommended as it might generate huge cost!